kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ## Raster to vector conversions

 Let us say that we have a logo, designed and available as a raster image in some format.
 To use it on the Web, we could, if necessary, reformat it as a JPEG or PNG file.
-But as we zoom into the page, the raster images will start becoming less sharp and more blocky as shown in +@fig:raster.
+But as we zoom into the page, the raster images will start becoming less sharp and more blocky as shown in @fig:raster.

 However, if the graphic were in SVG format, supported by most web browsers, the logo would scale without visual degradation as we zoom into the page.